Jachimo/cheap-home-sensors/TempSensor/README-TempSensor.md

 # TempSensor

-> A cheap room-temperature sensor using an ESP8266, a Bosch
+> A cheap remote temperature sender, built using the Espressif
-> BME/BMP280, MQTT, and MicroPython.
+> ESP8266 module and one of several inexpensive digital temperature sensors.

 Unlike similar $30 COTS sensors, these are cheap enough to have one (or more) in every room of the house, allowing for fine-grained HVAC